neilk/thisisaaronland-poetry-userscript/README.md

 thisisaaronland-poetry-userscript
 =================================

 @thisisaaronland writes tweets to be poetry.
-Read them that way
+Read them that way.